knyazer/knyaz.tech/README.md

 Source code for knyaz.tech

 ### How to use
-Clone this repository to your server, then follow instructions in *install* README.md
+Clone this repository to your server, then follow instructions in README.md of **install** directory